What is the Best Adrenal Operation for Conn's Syndrome Tumors?

-The Mini-PRSA operation ("back scope" adrenal operation) is the preferred technique in over 95% of adrenal surgery cases, and close to 100% in patients with primary hyperaldosteronism.
+The Mini Back Scope Adrenalectomy (MBSA) is the preferred technique in over 95% of adrenal surgery cases, and close to 100% in patients with primary hyperaldosteronism.
 There are many reasons this technique is preferred over any of the other techniques.
 The operation is performed with a scope and three small incisions at the small of the back of the patients.
 The cosmetic outcome is exceptional.
-This gives you a very direct approach to the adrenal gland via the Posterior Retroperitoneoscopic Adrenalectomy (PRA).
-The surgeons of the Carling adrenal center popularized this technique and have been using this operative approach for more than 10 years and have more experienced than any other center in the United States.
+This provides a very direct approach to the adrenal gland.
+The surgeons of the Carling adrenal center popularized this technique and have been using this operative approach for more than 10 years and have more experience than any other center in the United States.

-How is a Poserior Scope Adrenal Surgery Performed?
+How is a Mini Back Scope Adrenalectomy (MBSA) Performed?
 The way the operation is done, in experienced hands, leads to no blood loss.
 The other advantages include that it is faster with less mobilization doing the operation.
 All these factors lead to less pain for the patient with a shorter length of stay, faster recovery, faster return to normal activities and work.
 The advantage of less mobilization means that there is less risk of injury to surrounding structures such as the such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava; IVC.